Panthenol: Provitamin B5 und die Wissenschaft des Heilens

 Can panthenol be used for acne?

 Yes.
-Panthenol is non-comedogenic and can support the healing of inflammation and post-acne hyperpigmentation.
+Panthenol is non-comedogenic and can support the healing of inflammation and post-acne pigmentation.

 Does panthenol also work for hair loss?

-In topical application to the scalp, panthenol shows an improvement in hair density and quality in studies – especially in hair damaged by heat and chemical treatments.
+In topical application on the scalp, studies show panthenol improves hair density and quality – especially for hair damaged by heat and chemical treatments.

 Conclusion